Top 7 Big Box Stores in Indianapolis and How to File a Slip and Fall Claim at Each

 If you slip and fall at a retail store in Indiana, be sure to take pictures of the scene, ask the property owner or occupier to keep video of the fall and the 3 hours before the fall and 3 hours after the fall and get the contact information of any witnesses.
 Then, consult with an experienced Indianapolis personal injury attorney to discuss your legal options.
 With the right legal help, you may be able to recover damages for your injuries and hold the store accountable for its negligence under Premises Liability Law.

 If you have been injured in a slip and fall accident, contact an experienced personal injury attorney today to discuss your case.
 Contact the Law Office of Craven, Hoover, and Blazek P.C. at 317-881-2700 to schedule a free consultation with an experienced premises liability lawyer in Indianapolis, Indiana.
-We represent clients all throughout the state and Indiana and residents of other states injured in Indiana.
+We have also successfully represented premises liability cases for big box stores like Walmart, Lowes, and Menards.
+Our firm represents clients all throughout the state and Indiana and residents of other states injured in Indiana.

 Related Posts: